DiogoAADCosta/python-engineering-evolution/002_dynamic_pricing_engine/exercise_4/README.md

 - if campaign == ...
 - elif campaign == ...

-While functional, this approach quickly started becoming harder to scale as more campaigns and business rules were introduced.
+While functional, this approach quickly became harder to scale as more campaigns and business rules were introduced.

 To improve organization, the system evolved into a rule-based structure: